-I was assigned to a project to help GIS Department to access a production SQL Server database.
+I was assigned to assist the GIS Department in accessing a production SQL Server database.

-The production database will offer real time mapping for the field engineers.
+This production database will provide real-time mapping for field engineers.

-To accomplish these tasks, I created two SSIS packages that utilize File System Task and a SQL Agent jobs that contained 8 Steps like
+To accomplish these tasks, I developed two SSIS packages that utilize the File System Task and created a SQL Agent job containing eight steps:

 Target Server: MS SQL Server 2016